amckenna41/iso3166-updates/README.md

 * `/iso3166-updates-api` - all code and files related to the serverless Google Cloud Function for the `iso3166-updates` API, including the main.py, requirements.txt and API config file.
 * `/iso3166-check-for-updates` - all code and files related to the serverless Google Cloud Function for the check-for-updates function which is a periodically called Cloud Function that uses the Python software to check for the latest updates for all country's, ensuring the API and jsons are reliable and up-to-date.
 Includes the main.py and requirements.txt files.
 * `/tests` - unit and integration tests for `iso3166-updates`.
+* `get_all_iso3166_updates.py` - python module that pulls and exports all the latest ISO 3166 data from the various data sources.
+* `get_all_iso3166-updates.sh` - shell script created to call the get_all..py script to introduce some pseudo randomness required when using Python Selenium.

 Issues
 ------
 Any issues, errors or bugs can be raised via the [Issues](Issues) tab in the repository.
-Also if there are any missing or incorrect data in the updates json, this should also be raised by creating an issue.

 Contact
 -------